Kevin Silva

-Kevin Santos Silva (born January 5, 1998) is an American professional soccer player who plays as a goalkeeper for Pittsburgh Riverhounds in the USL Championship.
+Kevin Santos Silva (born January 5, 1998) is an American professional soccer player who plays as a goalkeeper.

 Early and personal life

 Silva was born in Bethlehem, Pennsylvania and has one younger brother.

 Early and college career

 Silva played at youth level for Players Development Academy.
 Prior to attending college, he was a two-time All-American and was ranked as the best high school goalkeeper in the country, as well as the number 13 overall player in the IMG 150 by Top Drawer Soccer and number 6 overall in College Soccer News' Top 150.

 In 2016, he began attending UCLA playing college soccer for the UCLA Bruins.
 At UCLA he made 30 appearances in two seasons.
 In 2018, he transferred to Rutgers University, planned to join the Rutgers Scarlet Knights soccer team.
 However, after only training with the team, he departed ahead of the 2018 for a professional opportunity.